Skip to Content

 As already mentioned on day 5 of this itinerary, Homer is the most popular place for bear-viewing tours in Alaska.
 However, if you didn’t get a chance to do it at that time, you can do a tour from Anchorage.

-I was in Alaska at the end of the season when tours from Homer weren’t running anymore, but I was able to book this tour from Anchorage.
+I was in Alaska at the end of the season when tours from Homer weren’t running anymore, but I was able to book this amazing tour from Anchorage.
 At that time of the year, Lake Clark National Park is the best place to see bears in Alaska.
 Earlier in the summer, most tours go to Katmai National Park.

 Bear viewing tours by floatplane are really expensive, but it’s such a unique experience that I felt it was more than worth the money.
 Even at the end of the season, we saw dozens of bears strolling on the shores of the lake, fishing for salmon, swimming, or simply chilling around and watching us with the same curiosity as we looked at them…